Ry-E/SarahLiz-Fitness/README.md

 # How I worked on this project
+  My goal was to gain a deeper understanding of some core technology while also exploring real work environments
+    ∙ I built the http server with vanilla node.js: Screenshot of server code ∙ I used vanilla css and custom ui components for design ∙
 # How to navigate this project
-## Why I built the project this way
+# Why I built the project this way
 # If I had more time I would change this

 ## Available Scripts